Seth-Cole/azure-internal-app-network-lab/docs/02-virtual-network.md

 Creating the Virtual Network

-Create a virtual network to host all the subnets required to manage, secure, and host the application.
-Additionally this VNET will host the Private DNS records responsible for resolving internal Host Name/IP records for the resources inside.
+Create a virtual network (VNET) to host all the subnets required to manage, secure, and host the application server.

 1. Opent azure portal
 2. Search for “Virtual Networks” blade